 Christ’s Finished Work: Worship

-I remember that in the days of paper dictionaries the word before and after “worship” is “worse” and “worst” respectively.
-Worship keeps the “worse” from getting to “worst”!
+I remember that in the days of paper dictionaries the words before and after “worship” were “worse” and “worst” respectively.
+Worship keeps the “worse” from getting to the “worst”!

-Worship of God under the old era was a tedious, costly and bloody affair.
-The sheep, goat or bull had to be taken to the priests for checks.
-Those who cannot afford can offer doves instead.
-Once they pass muster, they will be sacrificed and the best parts were burnt as an offering to God to atone for one’s sins.
-The innocent life of animal sacrifices paid for and covered the sins of the worshipper.
+Worship of God under the old covenant was a tedious, costly and bloody affair.
+The bull, sheep, or goat had to be taken to the priests for checks.
+They had to be without defects to be accepted.
+Those who could not afford such costly sacrifices could offer doves instead.
+Once they pass the checks, the worshipper will kill the sacrificial animal and the priest will offer the best parts, or all the parts on the altar fire to be burnt as an offering to God to atone for the worshipper’s sins.
+The innocent life of the animal sacrifices paid for and covered the sins of the worshipper.
+Under the new covenant, animal sacrifices are no longer needed as Christ became the ultimate and sinless Lamb of God who was sacrificed on the cross to take away the sins of the world.

 Therefore, I urge you, brothers and sisters, in view of God’s mercy (Christ’s finished work), to offer your bodies (instead of animal sacrifices) as a living sacrifice (instead of dead animal sacrifices), holy and pleasing to God – this is your true and proper worship.
 (Romans 12:1 NIV– my comments bracketed)

 True and proper worship springs from Christ’s death and resurrection.
-It is never to gain acceptance or favour before God, but a grateful thankfulness that Christ has already obtained, earned, and deserved these gifts for us.
-It is not mainly singing songs of praise to God and thanking him in prayer which is one of many expressions of gratitude to God.
+We do not worship to obtain favours from God.
+It is a grateful thankfulness that Christ has already obtained and earned salvation for us.
+It is not mainly singing songs of praise to God and thanking him in a worship service or private prayer.
+These are important but one of many expressions of gratitude to God.
 In essence, worship has to do with fully surrendering our whole lives to God.
-We do not strive to worship; we surrender to worship.
-We separate our lives from all sins and devote our whole selves (all that we are and have) to living for his praise and glory.
-When I live to do God’s will whether it be studying, serving National Service, working in the marketplace, raising a family, or serving among God’s people, I am a true worshipper.
+We live our lives in gratitude and surrender and this pleases God.
+The process of surrender takes time as we let God renew our minds and transform our whole selves (all that we are and have).
+When I allow God to rule my life more and more in all that I do, be it studying, serving National Service, working in the marketplace, raising a family, or serving among God’s people, I am a true worshipper.

 “Yet a time is coming and has now come when the true worshipers will worship the Father in Spirit and truth, for they are the kind of worshipers the Father seeks.
-God is Spirit and his worshipers must worship in Spirit and in truth” (John 4:23,24 NIV).
-When the good news of Jesus’ finished work is preached and people respond in faith to the message, they are born again by the Holy Spirit, and will be able to worship in the Holy Spirit as they ponder over the wonderful truths of salvation.
+God is Spirit and his worshipers must worship in Spirit and truth” (John 4:23,24 NIV).
+When the good news of Jesus’ finished work is preached and people respond in faith to the message, they are born again by the Holy Spirit and will be able to worship in the Spirit as they ponder over the wonderful truths of salvation.
 Without the finished work of Christ, there is no true worship!
+Without worship, our life moves from “worse” to “worst”.

 Share this: